ricomariani/CG-SQL-author/docs/user_guide/09_statements_summary_and_error_checking.md

 Sqlite reference: https://www.sqlite.org/lang_createtrigger.html

-The create trigger statement is significant, validations include:
+The create trigger statement more complex than many.
+Validations include:

  * The trigger name must be unique
  * For `insert` the "new.*" table is available in expressions/statement